ibm-cloud-docs/cloud-object-storage/basics/object-tagging.md

 {: screen}
 {: http}

-Of course, before tags can be viewed they have to be created, which we will turn to next.
+Of course, before tags can be viewed they must be created, which we will turn to next.

 ### Creating tags
 {: #object-tagging-create-tags}